Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Quantum work distribution

 This expression essentially relates the average work $W$ done on the black hole system under non-equilibrium conditions to the equilibrium free energy $F$.
 Furthermore, the Jensen inequality $\langle e^{x} \rangle \geq e^{\langle x \rangle}$ guarantees that $\langle W \rangle - \Delta F \geq 0$, which reflects the second law of thermodynamics\cite{Iso:2011gb}.
-Additionally, it has been argued that quantum work is a unitary, information-preserving process, which could potentially help resolve the Hawking information loss paradox for black holes in the quantum regime \cite{Pourhassan:2021mhb}.\\ Now, assuming that the difference in free energy $\Delta F$ in Eq. (\ref{QW1}) depends on the horizon radius $r_{+}$, we can graphically plot the quantum work in Fig. \ref{QW}(b) as a function of $r_{+}$.
+In broader frameworks, quantum work has been proposed as a tool to explore information preservation in Hawking effect \cite{Pourhassan:2021mhb}.\\ Now, assuming that the difference in free energy $\Delta F$ in Eq. (\ref{QW1}) depends on the horizon radius $r_{+}$, we can graphically plot the quantum work in Fig. \ref{QW}(b) as a function of $r_{+}$.
 It is important to note that this provides an effective description of the quantum work, as we do not incorporate full quantum corrections to the black hole geometry.
-From Fig. \ref{QW}(b), we observe that quantum work is negligible for larger geometries ($r_{+}$), as expected, since fluctuating microstates only become significant in the quantum regime.
+From Fig. \ref{QW}(b), we observe that quantum work is negligible for larger geometries ($r_{+}$), which is expected since fluctuating microstates only become significant in the quantum regime.
 This can be alternatively understood by examining the expression in Eq. (\ref{QW1}) for larger $r_{+}$, where changes in free energy $\Delta F$ are large, while the Hawking temperature is very small, rendering quantum work negligible.
 For microscopic scales, quantum work exhibits complex behavior.
 The first peak, as $r_{+}$ decreases, likely arises due to high values of $T_{\rm BH}$ in that regime, while $\Delta F$ changes slowly in comparison to $T_{\rm BH}$.
 It vanishes for a certain radius $r_{+}$ when the black hole stops evaporating, corresponding to $T_{\rm BH} = 0$.
-Beyond this regime, finite values of quantum work persist, which are primarily due to quantum gravity corrections $\eta$, and in a certain sense, reflect the remnant contributions from spacetime fluctuations.
+Beyond this regime, finite values of quantum work persist, which are primarily due to $\eta$, and in a certain sense, reflect the remnant contributions from spacetime fluctuations.